 - Pacemaker to the heart for serious heart rhythm disturbances

-A beta blockers overdose can be very dangerous.
+A beta-blocker overdose can be very dangerous.
 It can cause death.
-If the person’s heart rate and blood pressure can be corrected, survival is likely.
-Survival depends on how much and what type of this medicine the person took and how quickly they receive medical treatment.
+If the person's heart rate and blood pressure can be corrected, survival is likely.
+Survival depends on how much and what type of this medicine the person took and how quickly they receive treatment.

 An overnight hospital stay may be needed even in less serious cases, as some long-acting drugs remain in the body for many hours.

 Risk factors for a more severe outcome, including multiple organ failure and death, include:

 - Co-ingestion with other drugs which affect the heart; for example, digoxin, calcium channel blockers, tricyclic antidepressants

 - People with other health conditions, such as congestive heart failure and heart rhythm disturbances

 Aronson JK.
 Beta-adrenoceptor antagonists.
 In: Aronson JK, ed.
 Meyler's Side Effects of Drugs.
 16th ed.
 Waltham, MA: Elsevier; 2016:897-927.